-- The Bylaw shall include a schedule of fees for applications under the Official Plan and Bylaw. - Council may enact new or maintain existing bylaws establishing user fees for other municipal programs and services. - Council shall continue the arrangement with the Province to have the National Building Code and building permits administered provincially until such time as Council determines it is in the interest of the municipality to administer the National Building Code directly. - Council shall generally apply a "user pay" approach for programs and services, while accounting for socio-economic inequities. - Council shall pursue options for cost-sharing and maximize assistance from all other levels of government and other sources. - Council shall consider establishing reserve funds to cover the professional and legal expenses relating to the administration, enforcement, and review of this Official Plan and the Land Use Bylaw over time, and set aside funds on an annual basis where municipal revenues permit.
+- The Land Use Bylaw shall include a schedule of fees for applications under the Official Plan and Land Use Bylaw, and Council may amend the schedule from time to time by resolution in accordance with section 135 of the Municipal Government Act. - Council may enact new or maintain existing bylaws establishing user fees for other municipal programs and services. - Council shall continue the arrangement with the Province to have the National Building Code and building permits administered provincially until such time as Council determines it is in the interest of the Municipality to administer the National Building Code directly. - Council shall generally apply a "user pay" approach for programs and services, while accounting for socio-economic inequities. - Council shall pursue options for cost-sharing and maximize assistance from all other levels of government and other sources. - Council shall consider establishing reserve funds to cover the professional and legal expenses relating to the administration, enforcement, and review of this Official Plan and the Land Use Bylaw over time, and set aside funds on an annual basis where municipal revenues permit.